OCA/stock-logistics-workflow/stock_package_info/README.rst

 Stock Packaging Info
 ====================

-This module displays in the picking_ids, all packages appearing in operations and the package provides the following information:
+This module displays in the pickings, all packages appearing in operations and the package provides the following information:

 * Width